v2sCollections/City-of-Dreams/README.md

 - People will now casually interact with you as you walk near them.
 - Fully useable stock market system that dynamically reacts to quests and player action.
 - Better viewing angles when in first person.
+- No more crowd panic form using computers, doors, access points, etc.
+- No more crowd panic caused by stealth grab takedowns or body pickups.
 - V can now press the aim button to walk without zooming in.
 - V can now purchase all the popular drugs in night city.
 - V can now pay off NCPD to get rid of your crime status.